Plugins are life saviors. They add the much needed advanced functionality to a website.

 Check source and disable inactive plugins

 Whenever you install a plugin for your website, always check if the plugin is from a reliable source.
 If the source is unreliable, the plugin may have codes that are vulnerable to attacks.
 Hackers can easily attack and access your website.

 Also, if your site has plugins that are not being used/inactive, it is best to uninstall them.
 An inactive plugin takes up resources and is a medium for hackers to connect to your website.

 While looking for plugins, check when the plugin was updated.
 If it has not been updated for over a year, look for other options.

 Plugins are an inseparable part of WordPress.
 But, having too many plugins is a problem as well.
 If your site is large, we suggest you use 20 plugins at max.
 If it is a small website, use no more than 5 plugins.
+You have to know what kind of plugins are required for your site.
+So, for your ease, we have listed the Best WordPress Plugins for Blogs.
 This way, your website performs better and is safe.